 The earliest you can get the basic State Pension is when you reach State Pension age.

-- you were working and paying National Insurance
+- you were working and paid National Insurance

 - you were paying voluntary National Insurance contributions